Art at Newfield Park.

 National Curriculum 2014

-Children learn a range of skills and techniques using a wide range of media and materials.
+Children learn a range of skills and techniques delivered through the scheme, Kapow.
+The children will use a wide range of media and materials.
 Art work also links to other curriculum areas.
-Children learn the skills of drawing, painting, printing, collage, textiles, digital media and are given opportunities to explore and evaluate creative ideas.
+Children learn the skills of drawing, painting and mixed media and sculpture.
+They are given opportunities to explore and evaluate creative ideas.
 The study of artists, craft makers and designers is developed and an appreciation gained with children of the diverse world in which we live.

 Sketch books are used as an integral part of the Art curriculum at Newfield Park.
 Children will feel confident to explore ideas and use sketch books as an outlet for creativity as well as recognising their importance of aiding positive well-being.